Great Phone Offers With All You Can Eat Data | Three.ie

 6 Essential Tips for Setting up your New Android.png

-Confession; I was always an avid iPhone user, but after my colleague @LauraH droned (and I mean droned!) on about how she preferred Android, I decided to change it up and test out the new Samsung Galaxy S21 Plus this month.
-With the help from our expert Devices Team, we’ve listed the 6 key steps for setting up your new Android.
-This will help if you’re brand new to Android or if you’ve been a droid user for life.
-Don't forget our DeviceSupport section is available also with lots of interactive guides that will steer you through setting up your new phone.
+I decided to test out the new Samsung Galaxy S21 Plus this month, and with some help from Three's Devices Team, we have listed 6 key steps for setting up your new Android.
+Don't forget that our DeviceSupport section is also freely available, and has lots of interactive guides that will steer you through setting up your new phone!

 1. Sync with Google

-An obvious one, but potentially the most useful thing you can do with your new Android phone is log in with your Google username and password when you first set up your phone.
-This will immediately connect your device to your Gmail, Chrome, YouTube, Calendar and a whole host of other useful Google services.
-It’s also required for buying apps on the Google Play Store so if you don’t already have a Google account, this is the time to create one.
+The most useful thing that you can do with your new Android phone is log in with your Google username and password when you first set up your phone.
+This will immediately connect your device to your Gmail, Chrome, YouTube, Calendar and a bunch of other Google services.
+Logging in with Google is also required for buying apps on the Google Play Store, so if you don’t already have a Google account, this is the time to create one.

 1.png2.png3.png